How Are Temperature And Energy Related

 Cooking and Food Storage

 Proper food storage is essential for preventing food spoilage and ensuring food safety.
 Keep perishable foods refrigerated at a temperature of 4°C (40°F) or below.
-This slows down the growth of bacteria and other microorganisms that can cause food spoilage.
+Now, this slows down the growth of bacteria and other microorganisms that can cause food spoilage.
 Hot foods should be cooled quickly before being refrigerated to prevent the growth of bacteria.

 Vehicle Maintenance